DartSiaProject/renterd-remote/readme.md

 Now open your browser at `https://localhost:8080`

 PS: users will be able to change the default interface (localhost) to select the one that suits them from the config.cnf file.
+You will need to change the SERVER_ADDRESS parameter

 ### Create linux service